-June 2017
+July 2017

-Deadline date: June 2017
+Deadline date: July 2017

-Cabinet portfolio holder: Councillor Peter Hiller, Cabinet Member for Growth, Planning, Responsible Director: Housing and Economic Development Simon Machen, Corporate Director Growth and Regeneration Is this a Key Decision?
-YES If yes has it been included on the Forward Plan: YES If yes reference number: KEY/01MAY17/03 Is this decision eligible for call-in?
-YES Does this Public report have any NO annex that contains exempt information?
-Is this a project and if so has it Once approved a programme will be created on Verto to monitor been registered on Verto? delivery of the work programme.
+Cabinet portfolio holder: Councillor Peter Hiller, Cabinet Member for Growth, Planning, Housing and Economic Development Responsible Director: Simon Machen, Corporate Director Growth and Regeneration Is this a Key Decision?
+YES If yes has it been included on the Forward Plan : Yes Unique Key decision Reference from Forward Plan : KEY/01MAY17/02 Is this decision eligible for call-in?
+YES Does this Public report have any annex that contains exempt information?
+NO Is this a project and if so has it been registered on Verto?
+Once approved a programme will be created on Verto to monitor delivery of the work programme